cscsCSCScscs/pyodbc/Objects.md

 cnxn.close()
 ```
 #### exception handling

-The standard Python (www.python.org) uses reference counting for garbage collection, so as long as your connection and cursors are not used outside the current function, they will be closed automatically when the function exits.
+The [standard Python implementation](www.python.org) uses reference counting for garbage collection, so as long as your connection and cursors are not used outside the current function, they will be closed automatically and immediatley when the function exits.
 Since connections automatically roll back changes (since the last commit call) when they are closed, you do not need a finally block to clean up errors:

 ```python
 cnxn   = pyodbc.connect(...)
 cursor = cnxn.cursor()